gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 In general, the minimum set of features that any physics engine plugin must implement to be supported by Ignition Gazebo is as below:
-- \ref gz::physics::FindFreeGroupFeature "FindFreeGroupFeature"
+- \ref ignition::physics::FindFreeGroupFeature "FindFreeGroupFeature"
-- \ref gz::physics::SetFreeGroupWorldPose "SetFreeGroupWorldPose"
+- \ref ignition::physics::SetFreeGroupWorldPose "SetFreeGroupWorldPose"
-- \ref gz::physics::FreeGroupFrameSemantics "FreeGroupFrameSemantics"
+- \ref ignition::physics::FreeGroupFrameSemantics "FreeGroupFrameSemantics"
-- \ref gz::physics::LinkFrameSemantics "LinkFrameSemantics"
+- \ref ignition::physics::LinkFrameSemantics "LinkFrameSemantics"
-- \ref gz::physics::ForwardStep "ForwardStep"
+- \ref ignition::physics::ForwardStep "ForwardStep"
-- \ref gz::physics::RemoveEntities "RemoveEntities"
+- \ref ignition::physics::RemoveEntities "RemoveEntities"
-- \ref gz::physics::sdf::ConstructSdfLink "ConstructSdfLink"
+- \ref ignition::physics::sdf::ConstructSdfLink "ConstructSdfLink"
-- \ref gz::physics::sdf::ConstructSdfModel "ConstructSdfModel"
+- \ref ignition::physics::sdf::ConstructSdfModel "ConstructSdfModel"
-- \ref gz::physics::sdf::ConstructSdfWorld "ConstructSdfWorld"
+- \ref ignition::physics::sdf::ConstructSdfWorld "ConstructSdfWorld"

 This list defines the minimum requirements for the simulation capability of a physics engine plugin and also maintains backward compatibility with